slowriot/libtelegram/README.md

 * Stickers
 * Uploading files
-* Native functions to send files of any kind
-* Native functions to edit and delete messages (but these actions can be performed manually by sending the json yourself).
-* Native functions to export chat links and set chat pictures.
+* Native functions to export chat links and set chat pictures

 ## Supported ##
 All Telegram API types and methods not mentioned above.